-It offers basic editing features but has no ability to create discs of any kind, has limited audio features and only ten available video or audio tracks.
+It offers basic editing features, special effects and tools but has no ability to create discs of any kind, has limited audio features and only ten available video or audio tracks.

 It does have integrated uploading to YouTube and other services because that’s basically the style of editing or distribution it is aimed at.

-At this level Movie Studio adds the ability to burn DVDs, Blu-ray discs and AVCHD on to DVD discs.
+At this level Vegas Movie Studio also adds the ability to burn DVDs, Blu-ray discs and AVCHD on to DVD discs.

 You also get a much wider range of audio effects, video effects and filters plus greater ability to control them.

 At this level you are about as close as you are going to get to a pro editing solution at the consumer end of the market.